Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency

 \subsubsection{Current approaches to determining sufficient sample size}

 There is a lack of approaches that exist for determining a sufficient sample size to train ML models.
 The absence of a robust pre-hoc approach that is broadly applicable remains a significant challenge in machine learning, largely stemming from the limited research conducted in this area \cite{BALKI2019344}.
 The most common current approach is empirical analysis.
 This post-hoc method occurs when the sample size for training is incrementally increased and the learning curve is analyzed to see where the point of diminishing returns occurs in relation to sample size.
 This enables the identification of the correlation between sample size and model performance.
 The only existing approaches that can be considered a pre-hoc approach are model-based.
 These approaches utilize the parameters of an algorithm to determine sample size.
 Some models, like neural networks, typically need more data to find a pattern and develop a function that maximizes accuracy when compared to simpler models like decision trees.
 This is due to the nature of how the model is developed to predict.
 The more parameters a model has, the more complex it tends to be.
 Neural networks typically have multiple parameters in each of the hidden layers whereas other algorithms only have one layer.
 There are mathematical equations like those of Baum and Hausler that allow one to determine a sufficient number of samples through this model-based framework.
 However, this framework is not optimal for all tasks and has its trade-offs.\cite{BALKI2019344}

-\subsubsection{Statistical Effect size}
+\subsubsection{Statistical effect size}

 Effect size is a quantitative measure of the magnitude of a phenomenon.
 It provides an indication of the practical significance of a result, independent of sample size, making it a critical complement to p-values in hypothesis testing.
 While p-values indicate whether a result is statistically significant, effect size reveals how strong the effect is, giving a clearer sense of its importance in real-world terms \cite{10.4300/JGME-D-12-00156.1}.

-In the context of a categorical classification modeling challenge, effect size can serve as a critical pre-training tools to compare differences in feature space between classes.
+In categorical classification modeling challenge, effect size can serve as a critical pre-training tool to compare differences in feature space between classes.